 [F] Drawings For Planning Permission

-This portion of the guide is focused on making simple the requirements for technical draft.
+This portion of the guide is focused on making simple the requirements for the technical draft.

 [G] Consent For Planning Permission

-The consent for planning application is given according to the application type made.
+The consent for planning application is governed by the type of application made.

 [H] Typical Building Projects

 An A-Z list of potential building projects for which planning permission may or may not be required.